apollographql/apollo-kotlin/README.md

 ## Generating models from your queries

 1. Create a directory for your GraphQL files like you would do for Java/Kotlin: `src/main/graphql/com/example/`.
-Apollo-Android will generate models in the `com.apollographql.apollo.sample` package.
+Apollo Android will generate models in the `com.apollographql.apollo.sample` package.
 2. Add your `schema.json` to the directory at `src/main/graphql/com/example/schema.json`.
 If you don't have a `schema.json` file yet, see [Downloading a schema.json file](#downloading-a-schemajson-file).
 3. Put each of your client's GraphQL queries in its own `.graphql` file, such as `src/main/graphql/com/example/LaunchDetails.graphql` for the following query: